compoze/compoze.github.io/templates.md

 You should use these values to build any automation scripts required to build, test, and deploy your appliction

+### Application Requirements

+The only current requirement is that your application, when bundled inside a docker image, is exposed on port **5000**.
+This is needed to forward traffic from the Compoze configured Load Balancer to your container running in ECS

+### Github Actions

 You can also choose to provde your own Github Actions file to orchestrate your continuous delivery pipeline.
 There are a few recommendations and restrictions:

 1. **Environment Variables:** Environment specific variables are provided in seperate .env files (i.e. prod.env, dev.env, etc).
 In order to access these variables, for things like deploying to a specific environment, you can either include a ```source X.env``` command in your scripts, or configure your Github Actions configuration file to source the variables before.
 Below is an example of how you might configure that: